leanEthereum/leanSig/README.md

-# Hash-Based Signatures in Rust
+# LeanSig in Rust

 This repository contains a *prototypical* Rust implementation of (synchronized) signatures based on tweakable hash functions and incomparable encodings.
+It was originally developed in [this repository](https://github.com/b-wagn/hash-sig).

 *Note: Rust version >= 1.87 is required.*